chengkaiyang2025/chengkaiyang2025.github.io/index.md

 Participated in building an image annotation platform (Using Spring Framework) to help the algorithm team manage and store datasets, to train the algorithm more efficiently.

-## Senior Data Engineer - Yunzhangfang Internet Technology Ltd. Co

-Nov 2019 - Jan 2022 Nanjing, Jiangsu, China

-Used Neo4j database to analyze the supply chain information from a group of enterprises.

-Designed a Flink program to analyze the logs of the programs from technical teams in the company to find potential bugs in real-time.

 For more details about my employment history, please go to my [LinkedIn page](https://www.linkedin.com/in/chengkai-yang-61b1a4253/).

 # Learning